My finances, my projects, my life

 → In principle, benefits in kind are subject to social security contributions and income tax.
 However, they remain an interesting financial proposition, as the value attributed to the benefits is attractive and they are often partially or fully exempt from tax.

-Meal vouchers and a company car are the main employee benefits in Luxembourg
+Meal vouchers and company cars in Luxembourg

-NB: Luxembourg meal vouchers can only be used domestically, and not in neighbouring countries.
+Note: Luxembourg meal vouchers can only be used domestically, and not in neighbouring countries.

 → The cash value of benefits in kind must be determined to calculate the tax that will be deducted at source.
 The assessment methods used depend on the type of benefit and are based either on market price, or on lump sum rules set by Luxembourg regulations.